bjornekelund/DXLogICOMScripts/README.md

 Main features are:
 1. Automatic focus shifting for radio's Main VFO knob in SO2V.
 2. Automatic main/sub audio switching in SO2V.
 (Ctrl-Alt-S or AltGr-S toggles permanent stereo.)
-3. Scripted trigger of radio's internal voice keyer (first five memories).
-4. Automatic per-band output power level for safe PA operation.
+3. Automatic per-band output power level for safe PA operation.
 (Even supports cross-band SO2V if PA band switching is fast.)
-5. Automatic setting of edges and reference level for the waterfall/spectrum display based on band and operating mode.
+4. Automatic setting of edges and reference level for the waterfall/spectrum display based on band and operating mode.
-6. Single-key waterfall/spectrum display zoom.
+5. Single-key waterfall/spectrum display zoom.

-Note that if the utility [Icom Automagic 2](https://github.com/bjornekelund/ICOMautomagic2) is used, items 4-6 are redundant and should not be enabled.
+Note that if the utility [Icom Automagic 2](https://github.com/bjornekelund/ICOMautomagic2) is used, items 3-5 are redundant and should not be enabled.

 Minor modifications of the scripts (e.g. changing power levels or band edges) can be done using any source code editor (*notepad++* is a good choice.)